-I am currently an associate professor at the computer science department of the ISEP (Institut Supérieur d'Electronique de Paris).
+I am currently an associate professor at the computer science department of the ISEP (Institut Supérieur d'Electronique de Paris), responsible for the Digital security and networks track.
 I am also a research associate in the RAP (Réseaux, Algorithmes et Probabilités) team in INRIA.

 I received, in 2005, my engineering degree from Télécom SudParis, with a specialization in Network’s Services Architectures and my Master then my PhD degrees from Pierre et Marie Curie University respectively in 2006 and 2009.
 During my PhD, I worked with the RAP team of INRIA, in collaboration with Orange Labs on an RNRT project: OSCAR (Overlay networks Security, Characterization, Analysis and Recovery).
 My main contribution consisted of the design and development of a software for attacks detection in the IP traffic.